What is an allergy to preservatives?

 What is the cause?

-When substances in contact lens solutions come in contact with your eyes, it can cause an allergic reaction.
-Preservatives are usually the problem.
+Preservatives in contact lens solutions are usually the problem.
 They can remain in soft contact lenses after cleaning and disinfecting.
-Or they can coat the surface of gas permeable ("hard") lenses.
-In many people, a preservative called thimerosal causes this reaction.
-Reactions to thimerosal and other chemicals may develop at any time, even after you have used the same contact lens products for months or years.
+Or they can coat the surface of gas permeable (GP) lenses.
+Reactions to preservatives may develop at any time, even after you have used the same contact lens products for months or years.
 Many people who have these reactions have no history of other types of allergies.

 What are the symptoms?